Levelling Up Health & Wellbeing

 This post is allowing to support the inclusion of high-quality sport and physical activity within social prescribing schemes and services, to ensure that physical activity opportunities are accessible, inclusive, and supportive for all.
 An example of systems working together can be seen through Basildon’s Local Delivery Pilot funded, Dancing on Prescription; a programme which uses low impact dance moves as an alternative method to encourage residents to lead a healthier, and active lifestyle.

-Empowering employees to live better work life balance is becoming a priority for many.
+Empowering employees to live a better work life balance is becoming a priority for many.
 The Covid-19 pandemic has shown that workplaces need to take on more of a responsibility by encouraging employees to look after their wellbeing.
 Active Essex are championing the role physical activity and movement plays within this, not only for the employee, but also highlighting the benefits for the employer.

 Today, the mental and physical health of our Essex workforce has never been more important to contribute to the wellbeing of all employees and the development and prosperity of the Essex economy.
 Being in good quality work supports health and wellbeing because work is an important source of social status, and offers an income to participate in society and to live a healthy life.